 3) Text more.
 This likewise keeps the phone away from your head and body and actually reduces radio frequency exposure compared to using the speakerphone.
 This is because the phone only sends out a pulsed, digital frequency when you hit "send," rather than almost continuously when you are on speakerphone.
-There will also be bursts of radio frequency as your phone synchs up with the tower for other functions (incoming email, software updates).
+There will also be bursts of radio frequency as your phone synchs up with the tower for other functions (incoming texts and other messages, email, software updates).
 This option is also better than holding the phone right next to your head.

 4) Use the earphone provided by your cell phone manufacturer and hold the phone at arm's length when you make a call.
-This is also better than putting the phone next to your head, but is not the best solution because most earphone cords can carry frequencies up the cord and concentrate them at your head.
+This is also better than putting the phone next to your head, but is not the best solution because most earphone cords can carry radio frequencies (RF) up the cord and concentrate them at your head.

 5) Use the earphone provided by your cell phone manufacturer and install two ferrite snap beads on the cord.
 This is better than using a wired earphone by itself.
 Purchase the snap beads from Less EMF.
-In California, you can purchase them from John Black in Costa Mesa (949-891-7369 or 949-261-7352 cell), Robert Brandolino, also in Costa Mesa (949-235-0561), or Camaraw Long in Tustin (949-387-2084).
+In California, you can purchase them from John Black in Costa Mesa (949-891-7369 or 949-261-7352 cell), Robert Brandolino, also in Costa Mesa (949-235-0561), or Sue Long in Tustin (949-387-2084).
 Place one at the bottom of the cord where it plugs into the phone and the other about 3/4 of the way up (the earphones from Robert have a different configuration).
 This blocks radiation as it comes out of the phone.
-It also blocks radiation picked up by the cord through the air from your own cell phone antenna as well as frequencies transmitted by other cell phones and cell towers nearby.
+It also blocks RF radiation picked up by the cord through the air from your own cell phone antenna as well as frequencies transmitted by other cell phones and cell towers nearby.